trufflesuite/trufflesuite.com/src/docs/truffle/how-to/distributed-ledger-support/hyperledger-evm.md

 title: Working With Hyperledger EVM
 layout: docs.hbs
 ---
-# Working With Hyperledger EVM
+# Work with Hyperledger EVM

 As of version `5.0.27`, Truffle supports development with Hyperledger Fabric's EVM chaincode, a **permissioned** version of Ethereum.

 ## Configuration

 To use Fabric EVM, you must modify your network in `truffle-config.js` to include a parameter `type` set to `"fabric-evm"`.
 See the example below.

 ```javascript